 The Learning Garden at Jenkins Estate in Beaverton has work hours EVERY Thursday from 10:00am to 1:00pm near the Gate House.
+The public is also welcome to visit the garden during any hours that Jenkins Estate is open.
 Jenkins Estate is at Map .
 Seminars are offered for free and open to the public throughout the year with our In the Garden Series.

 The Learning Garden offers hands-on opportunities to explore a wide range of sustainable gardening practices using several garden themes including-Vegetable Gardening, Waterwise Garden, Pollinator Habitat, A Bioswale, Spiral Herb Garden, Native Plants documented in the Lewis and Clark Expedition, Perennial Companion Plants, Espalier Fruit Trees, Edible Landscape, Berries, Grapes and other fruit.
 Garden-goers can also learn at our Composting Demonstration area and learn about creating Mason Bee habitat.
 We welcome groups for guided tours of the WCMGA Learning Garden with suggested tour times on Thursdays between 10 AM- 1 PM.
 If you are interested in scheduling a tour lead by a Master Gardener, please contact Sandy Japely at email@example.com.
 The public is also welcome to visit the garden anytime.
 We are located near the Gate House.